3 easy ways you can use ChatGPT for your handmade business today (with examples)

 It’s called The Maker’s Roadmap and it can really help you understand what stage of business you’re in and what to focus on.
 It’s an entire system made out a printed planner and coaching videos so you’ve got all the aspects of writing in a physical planner but also the flexibility of coaching videos and virtual member’s area online.
 It can help you build your handmade shop from scratch to full-time income.

 If you feel a bit confused, don’t know how to organize yourself and you need help in setting your goals and want me to hold your hand – this is a perfect product for you.
 The planner is undated, which means that you can start planning whenever you’d like to.
-You can learn more and order yours here:
+You can learn more and get yours FOR FREE here:

 Links marked with an * are affiliate links and I may receive a commission if you purchase the product.
 I rarely promote other people’s products and services, but when I do, it’s because I’ve tested it myself and 100% believe it can help you.